Grazing Small Ruminants to Avoid High Spring Parasite Loads

 At the same time, internal parasites that have been hibernating in the gut lining during the winter, including the infamous barber pole worm, the main cause of anemia in our sheep and goats, are starting to "wake up" and cause higher rates of clinical disease.
 They're also now reproducing, which means that we must be vigilant as we begin our pasture rotations, even this early in the season.

 The barnyard or sacrifice lot is going to the most highly infected pasture this time of year.
 This is especially true if the animals have had access to it for months on end because eggs and infective larvae populations are building up.
 Unless your sacrifice lot has an impermeable surface, there's going to be forage growing either inside or around the perimeter.
 Our small ruminants think that these small shreds of green are delightful.
 This presents two issues.
 First, sheep feces, and subsequently worm eggs and larvae, are polluting this area.
 Second, these little bits of grass are so scarce that they will be eaten down to the ground.
 As many of us know, the closer a sheep or goat eats to the ground, the easier it is for them to pick up infective larvae.
 Therefore, it makes sense to move the animals from this area as soon as the pasture has enough forage (6" at a minimum) and is dry enough to accept them.
-It's also a good idea to disallow them access to this spot for 60 - 90 days to allow the high numbers of larvae to die off.
+It's also a good idea to disallow them access to their winter barnyard for 60 - 90 days to allow the high numbers of larvae to die off.
 If they need to access a barn through a sacrifice area, eliminating any green forage will help, as will fencing off a walking path to discourage them from consuming anything on their way to and from their pastures.

-Move the animals to a pasture that has not been used in the past 60-90 days or will not be used for lambing/kidding unless there will be a 60-90 day rest period between when you put them out and when you expect lambing/kidding season to start.
+In terms of general pasture management, move the animals to a pasture that has not been used in the past 60-90 days or will not be used for lambing/kidding unless there will be a 60-90 day rest period between when you put them out and when you expect lambing/kidding season to start.
 Lactating animals and nursing young are some of the most susceptible to parasitism because of their weakened immune systems.

 With these management tips in mind, we can move into a healthy, productive spring grazing season!